 Early History of the Broyse family

-Another 345 words (25 lines of text) covering the years 1150, 1274, 1329 and are included under the topic Early Broyse History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Broyse research.
+Another 173 words (12 lines of text) covering the years 1150, 1274, 1329 and are included under the topic Early Broyse History in all our PDF Extended History products and printed products wherever possible.